 Researchers concluded several vital points from this research on Religious Education.
 First, for religious education for students with the same religion as their campus identity, only UNIMUDA Sorong make it, which clearly provided religious education (Islam for UNIMUDA, Catholicism for UNIKA, and Christianity for UKSW).
 At UNIKA Ruteng, if all students were Catholic in one batch of semester, Religious Education would automatically switch to special material for Catholics.
-However, if the students' beliefs in one batch were different, then the material was Religious Education in general.
-It was different from UKSW Salatiga, which provided general religious education; however, experts from all religions were presented in the class at the end of the lecture.
+However, if the students' beliefs in one batch were different, then the material was Religious Education; however, experts from all religions were presented in the class at the end of the lecture.
 Second, for religious education for students with different religious mainstream beliefs in their universities (non-Muslim for UNIMUDA, non-Catholic for UNIKA, and non-Christian for UKSW), only UNIMUDA Sorong make this practice.
 As for UNIKA Ruteng and SWCU Salatiga, as explained earlier, both did not expressly provide religious education courses for religions other than Catholicism and Christianity.